urakymzhan/hws/javascript/class-projects/methods/Pokemon/direction.md

         console.log(data.base_stat);
      }) -->

-12. By storing previous values filter and console the values that above 47.
+12. Store Step 11 values into new array and filter and console the values that above 47.

 <!--     var arrData = data.stats.map(function(data) {
         return data.base_stat;